nangeyvette87-analytics/data-analyst-portfolio/README.md

-Hi, I'm Evette Nange — this repo contains data analysis projects I've built while learning to be a data analyst, using SQL, Python (pandas), and AI tools (Claude/ChatGPT) as part of my analysis workflow.
+Hi, I'm Evette Nange.
+This repo contains data analysis projects I've built while learning to be a data analyst, using SQL, Python (pandas), and AI tools (Claude/ChatGPT) as part of my analysis workflow.

 Projects
 - Project 1: _Coming soon_